7 Ways to Bolster Your Cyber Security (2021 Update)

 Therefore, you should consider establishing a procedure for the destruction of electronic (e.g. disk formatting) and physical data (e.g. shredding or burning).
 Whatever destruction method you use, the APP Code requires for the destroyed data to become ‘beyond use’ and ‘irretrievable’.

-In the light of the NDB Scheme’s forthcoming entry, it is important that you establish or improve your cyber-security so that you can identify and respond effectively to future data breaches in line with the NDB Scheme.
-Again, it is highly recommended that you consult a privacy lawyer to help you with every step of the way.
+It is important that you establish or improve your cyber-security so that you can identify and respond effectively to future data breaches in line with the NDB Scheme.
+However, if you have adequate measures in place, you may be able to avoid any breaches occurring.

 Ray is a Legal Intern at Lawpath working with the content team.
 With an interest in Legal Technology, Contract Law and Equity, Ray is currently completing Bachelor of Laws at the University of Technology Sydney.